sikhote/setup-ubuntu/readme.md

 Note: This is no longer updated.
-I wanted Linux to work well, but could not get the trackpad to work well enough.
+I wanted Linux to work well, but could not get the trackpad to work well enough on a Dell XPS 13.

 ***